How good team connectivity works

 So, to get good social capital, you need to have experienced, skilled individuals connected in the most compatible way.

-💡 Our tip: How to track employee performance shows you how to accurately assess each employee’s skills, productivity, and efficiency.
+💡Clockify pro tip: This article on How to track employee performance shows you how to accurately assess each employee’s skills, productivity, and efficiency.

 When social and human capital work together